Table Of Contents

 ScienceLogic

-With Science Logic’s Azure Monitoring tools, you take advantage of Azure APIs to troubleshoot issues, monitor availability, map dependencies between onsite vs Azure Cloud environments, and track workload migrations — along with everything in-between.
+With Science Logic’s Azure Monitoring tools, you use Azure APIs to troubleshoot issues, monitor availability, map dependencies between onsite vs Azure Cloud environments, and track workload migrations — along with everything in between.

 The platform manages any technology, anywhere.
 That enables you to monitor your Azure deployments at scale, ensure security, leverage automation, and boost resilience.